-As we age, the ends of our chromosomes -- called telomeres -- become shorter.
-This makes people more vulnerable to disease.
-You might think there's nothing you can do, but new research suggests otherwise.
-In a pilot study, lifestyle changes boosted an enzyme that increases telomere length.
-Other studies also find diet and exercise can protect telomeres.
-So healthy habits may slow aging at the cellular level.
+As you age, the ends of your chromosomes -- called telomeres -- become shorter.
+This makes you more likely to get sick.
+But lifestyle changes can boost an enzyme that increases their length.
+Plus, studies show diet and exercise can protect them.
+The bottom line: Healthy habits may slow aging at the cellular level.

-An 80-year study found one of the best predictors of a long life is a conscientious personality.
-Researchers measured attributes like attention to detail and persistence.
-They found that conscientious people do more things to protect their health and make choices that lead to stronger relationships and better careers.
+An 80-year study found that people who are conscientious -- meaning they pay attention to detail, think things through, and try to do what's right -- live longer.
+They do more things to protect their health and make choices that lead to stronger relationships and better careers.

-Science has given you one more reason to be grateful for your friends – they might help you live longer.
+Here's one more reason to be grateful for your friends -- they might help you live longer.
 Australian researchers found elderly social butterflies were less likely to die over a 10-year period compared to people with the fewest friends.
-Another analysis of results from 148 studies supports the link between plentiful social connections and longevity.
+A look at results from 148 more studies shows a clear link between social ties and a long life.

-Your friends’ habits rub off on you, so look for companions with healthy lifestyles.
-Studies indicate obesity is socially “contagious" – your chance of becoming obese increases by 57% if you have a friend who becomes obese.
-Smoking is another habit that spreads through social ties, but the good news is that quitting is also contagious.
+Your friends’ habits rub off on you, so look for buddies with healthy lifestyles.
+Your chances of becoming obese go up if you have a friend who adds extra pounds.
+Smoking also spreads through social ties, but the good news is that quitting is also contagious.

-While it's no secret that giving up cigarettes can lengthen your days -- the amount of extra time may surprise you.
-According to a 50-year British study, quitting at age 30 could increase your lifespan by an entire decade.
-Kicking the habit at age 40, 50, or 60 boosts life expectancy by 9, 6, or 3 years, respectively.
+It's no secret that giving up cigarettes can lengthen your days, but the amount of extra time may surprise you.
+A 50-year British study shows that quitting at age 30 could increase your lifespan by an entire decade.
+Kicking the habit at age 40, 50, or 60 can add 9, 6, or 3 years to your life, respectively.

 Embrace the Siesta

 A siesta is standard in many parts of the world, and now there's scientific evidence that napping may help you live longer.
-A recent study with 24,000 participants suggests that regular nappers are 37% less likely to die from heart disease than occasional nappers.
+A study that involved 24,000 people suggests those who have a regular snooze are 37% less likely to die from heart disease than those who rarely steal a few winks.
 Researchers think naps might help your heart by keeping stress hormones down.

 Follow a Mediterranean Diet

-The Mediterranean diet is high in fruits, vegetables, whole grains, olive oil, and fish.
-An analysis of 50 studies involving more than half a million people shows the impressive benefits of this diet.
-The findings show it significantly lowers the risk of metabolic syndrome – a combination of obesity, elevated blood sugar, increased blood pressure, and other factors that raise your risk of heart disease and diabetes.
+The Mediterranean diet is rich in fruits, vegetables, whole grains, olive oil, and fish.
+An analysis of 50 studies involving more than half a million people confirms the benefits.
+It can put a serious dent in your risk of metabolic syndrome -- a mix of obesity, high blood sugar, increased blood pressure, and other factors that make you more likely to get heart disease and diabetes.

 Eat Like an Okinawan

-The people of Okinawa, Japan once had the longest life expectancy in the world.
-Researchers attribute this to the region's traditional diet, which is high in green and yellow vegetables and low in calories.
-Some Okinawans make a habit of eating only 80% of the food on their plate.
-As younger generations have veered from these traditions, life expectancy in Okinawa has fallen.
+The people of Okinawa, Japan, once lived longer than any other group on Earth.
+The region's traditional diet, which is high in green and yellow vegetables, and low in calories gets the credit.
+Plus, some Okinawans made a habit of eating only 80% of the food on their plate.
+Younger generations have dropped the old ways and aren't living as long as their ancestors.

-Several studies show that married people tend to outlive their single counterparts.
-Many researchers attribute the difference to the social and economic support marriage provides.
-While a current marriage offers the greatest benefit, people who are divorced or widowed have lower mortality rates than those who have never been married.
+Married people tend to outlive their single friends.
+Researchers say it's due to the social and economic support that wedded bliss provides.
+While a current union offers the greatest benefit, people who are divorced or widowed have lower death rates than those who've never tied the knot.

-If you're overweight, slimming down can protect against diabetes, heart disease, and other life-shortening conditions.
-Belly fat appears to be particularly harmful, so focus on deflating that spare tire.
-A 5-year study of Hispanics and African-Americans suggests eating more fiber and exercising regularly are effective ways to reduce belly fat.
+If you're overweight, slimming down can protect against diabetes, heart disease, and other conditions that take years off your life.
+Belly fat is bad for you, so focus on deflating that spare tire.
+A 5-year study of Hispanics and African-Americans suggests eating more fiber and exercising regularly are great ways to whittle your middle.

-The evidence is overwhelming – people who exercise live longer on average than those who don't.
-According to dozens of studies, regular physical activity reduces the risk of heart disease, stroke, diabetes, some forms of cancer, and depression.
-Exercise may even help you stay mentally sharp in your old age.
-Ten-minute spurts of activity are fine, as long as they add up to about 2.5 hours of moderate exercise per week.
+The evidence is clear -- people who exercise live longer on average than those who don't.
+Dozens of studies show that regular physical activity lowers your risk of heart disease, stroke, diabetes, some forms of cancer, and depression.
+It may even help you stay mentally sharp in into old age.
+Ten-minute spurts are fine, as long as they add up to about 2.5 hours of moderate exercise per week.

 Drink in Moderation

 Heart disease is less common in moderate drinkers than in people who don't drink at all.
-But keep in mind that too much alcohol pads the belly, boosts blood pressure, and can cause a host of other health problems.
-The American Heart Association recommends that if you drink alcohol, the limit should be one drink a day for women and one or two for men.
+On the other hand, too much alcohol pads the belly, boosts blood pressure, and can cause a host of other health problems.
+If you drink alcohol, the limit should be one drink a day for women and one or two for men.
 But if you don't drink, don't start.
-There are many other ways of protecting your heart.
+There are better ways to protect your heart!

-Research suggests people who attend religious services tend to live longer than people who never attend.
-In a 12-year study of people over age 65, those who attended services more than once a week had higher levels of a key immune system protein than their peers who attended no services.
-They were also significantly less likely to die during the study period.
-The strong social network that develops among people who worship together may contribute to their overall health.
+People who attend religious services tend to live longer than those who don't.
+In a 12-year study of people over age 65, those who went more than once a week had higher levels of a key immune system protein than their peers who didn't.
+The strong social network that develops among people who worship together may contribute to your overall health.

 Use Safety Gear

 Accidents are the fifth most common cause of death in the U.S., and the top cause of death for people ages 1 to 24.
 Wearing safety gear is a simple way to boost your odds of a long life.
-In the event of a motor vehicle crash, seatbelts reduce the risk of death or serious injury by 50%.
-In bike accidents, most deaths are caused by head injuries, so always wear your helmet.
+For example, seatbelts reduce the chances of death or serious injury in a car wreck by 50%.
+Most deaths from bike accidents are caused by head injuries, so always wear a helmet.